This tutorial series will show you how to make a single player FPS game.

 Next we set a new variable (

-Then we multiply that by our max speed so we know how far we will can move in the direction provided by
+Then we multiply that by the player’s max speed so we know how far the player will move in the direction provided by

-After that we make a new variable for our acceleration, named
+After that we make a new variable for acceleration, named

 We then take the dot product of

-hvel to see if we are moving according to
+hvel to see if the player is moving according to

 hvel does not have any

-Y velocity, meaning we are only checking if we are moving forwards, backwards, left, or right.
+Y velocity, meaning we are only checking if the player is moving forwards, backwards, left, or right.

 hvel, then we set

-ACCEL constant so we accelerate, otherwise we set
+ACCEL constant so the player will accelerate, otherwise we set

-Then we interpolate our horizontal velocity, set our
+Then we interpolate the horizontal velocity, set the player’s

 Z velocity to the interpolated horizontal velocity,

-move_and_slide to let the KinematicBody handle moving through the physics world.
+move_and_slide to let the KinematicBody handle moving the player through the physics world.

 All of the code in